kiddy2003/SpyCare/README.md

 # SpyCare

-SpyCare is a phishing tool available for Termux users.
+SpyCare is a phishing tool available for Termux users..

 ## [+] Installation and Usage
 * $ apt update